LISTEN TO MY LATEST PODCAST EPISODE

 But here’s the best part…

-This is actually a really good thing!
-Why?
-Because you get to create your own job description.
-Which (if freelancing is right for you) is one of the biggest benefits of freelancing in the fashion industry.
+This is actually a really good thing because you get to create your own job description.
+Which is one of the biggest benefits of freelancing in the fashion industry.

 Not only do you get to set your rates and decide your salary, you get to pick what you do – and don’t – work on.